Posted by: Kaplan Schweser

 The Level I exam is computerized, and questions are served up in topic batches, although you won’t get all questions on one topic at once.
 Now that you know the format, you can see that you aren’t likely to pass the exam if you don’t pass the topics with weights over 15%.
 Based on this table, the topics you really want to get right are Professional Standards and Ethics and Introduction to Alternative Investments.

 The 2020 topics and weights for Level II are:

 Level II is also computerized and a certain percentage is solely dedicated to the constructed response questions.
-Hedge Funds and Managed Futures is the topic with the heaviest weight, but overall, the weights are distributed fairly evenly.
-Level II is truly designed to assess how well you apply your knowledge to real-life situations.
+Level II is truly designed to assess how well you apply your knowledge to real-life situations; therefore, the topics are fairly evenly weighted.
 So it is essential you have a firm grasp on all the topics to be successful.

 The CAIA exam requires a significant investment of time to be successful.
 But most of the time, failing a level of the exam is the result of study mistakes and insufficient prep.
 These tips will help you develop the knowledge and confidence necessary to pass Level I and Level II of the CAIA exam: